 Onsen Guesthouse Hakone Tent: Traditional style accommodation with shared bathrooms.
 Although not your classic, traditional Ryokan, it was comparatively more affordable and we would still highly recommended.

-5. Extra tips for Hakone
+5. Extra Travel Tips for Hakone

 Getting from Tokyo to Hakone